Syncfusion Feedback

 Drawing tools

-View a large diagram closely or farther away by zooming in and out in ASP.NET Core Diagram Control
+View a large diagram closely or from farther away by zooming in and out in the ASP.NET Core Diagram control.

 Zoom and pan tools

 View a large diagram closely or assume a wider view by zooming in and out.
-Also, navigate from one region of a diagram to another by panning across the diagram.
+Also, navigate from one region of a diagram to another by panning across it.

 Exporting

-Export the diagram to different image formats using ASP.NET Core Diagram Control
+Export the Diagram to different image formats using the ASP.NET Core Diagram control.

-Print diagrams from the browser using ASP.NET Core Diagram Control
+Print diagrams from the browser using the ASP.NET Core Diagram control.

 Printing